uvarc/rc-website/content/userinfo/rivanna/software/julia.md

 ## Array of Multiple Single-Core Julia Jobs

-The following slurm script shows how to run 5 single core Matlab jobs using SLURM job arrays.
+The following slurm script shows how to run 5 single core Julia jobs using SLURM job arrays.

 ```